Google Maps Service: Transforming lives and businesses all over!

 Requests per Day (QPD) limits for new users

-For the new users of Google Maps Platform starting on or after 11 June, 2018 will be charged under the previous pay-as-you-go pricing until 16 July 2018.
-New users will have unlimited QPD started on June 11, 2018.
+For the new users of the Google Maps Platform starting on or after 11 June 2018 will be charged under the previous pay-as-you-go pricing until 16 July 2018.
+New users will have unlimited QPD starting on June 11, 2018.
 Moreover, you can set your own QPD limits in the Google Cloud Platform Console to manage your cost of use efficiently.

 Managing the cost of Geo-location API usage

-By setting daily limits to all request to any billable API, you can efficiently manage your cost of the use of Google Maps Platform APIs.
+By setting daily limits to all requests to any billable API, you can efficiently manage your cost of the use of Google Maps Platform APIs.
+And you might not forget it is adding to your local SEO services investment.

 - Visit the Geo-location API Quotes page in the Google Cloud Platform Console.